pukkaone/webappenhance/README.md

 ## Read model data in Jersey MVC JSP templates without "it."

 Jersey's MVC framework exposes the model object to the JSP template as a request attribute named "it".
-To read a model property, a JSP template must evaluate an EL expression based on the "it" object, for example, `${it.propertyName}`.
+To read the model data, a JSP template must evaluate an EL expression reading a property of this object, for example, `${it.propertyName}`.
 This custom EL resolver exposes model properties as implicit objects, allowing a JSP template to read a model property with an EL expression like `${propertyName}`.